github/licensed/docs/configuration.md

   - classlist # public domain
   - octicons

+# Specify license amendments that have been obtained from a dependency's owner
+# which alter the terms of the dependency's license
+amendments:
+  bundler:
+    bcrypt-ruby:
+      - .licenses/amendments/bundler/bcrypt-ruby/amendment.txt

 # A single configuration file can be used to enumerate dependencies for multiple
 # projects.
 Each configuration is referred to as an "application" and must include
 # a source path, at a minimum